Early years teachers work in settings including nurseries and preschools and play an important role in the early

 - Pay and conditions are set by individual employers, so vary depending on the setting in which you work.

 - Starting salaries may be in the region of £18,000 to £20,000 with varying levels of responsibility.

-- After gaining experience and expertise, you may be able to achieve salaries of £22,000 to £30,000.
-Roles in this bracket will often include supervisory or management duties.
+- Typically once you have some experience you'll be able to achieve salaries ranging from £22,000 to £38,000.
+Roles at the top end of this bracket will often include supervisory or management duties.

 Income figures are intended as a guide only.

-Hours vary depending on your setting and can be up to 40 hours a week.
+Hours vary depending on your setting and may be up to 40 hours a week.
 Nurseries can be open from 7.30am until 6.30pm, so it's likely you'll need to cover shifts within that period.
+Hours within a school are typically more regular from around 8.30am to 3.30/4pm.

 Extra hours may be required for staff meetings, inspections and parent consultations.
 Depending on the setting in which you work, you may also need to spend additional time on planning and preparation for activities or lessons.